67P/kredits-web/README.md

 ### Building/running for development

-* `ember serve` - by default kredits-web connects to the Ethreum Kovan network
+* `npm start` - by default Kredits Web connects to the Rootstock testnet network
 * Visit your app at [http://localhost:4200](http://localhost:4200).
 * Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).